DThompson55/VMIX-Scraper/README.md

 ### Configurating the 'Camera Shot Pulldown' to sync with reference data
 1) In the 'Camera Shot Pulldown' highlight all columns and delete them
-2) Enter this formulat in cell A1 =IMPORTRANGE("https://docs.google.com/spreadsheets/d/1Os6rYbRHxcZH28VbXHibOhYAwsQ-j6630tCd1Mc0tYU","$A:$B")
+2) Enter this formulat in cell A1 =IMPORTRANGE("<URL>","$A:$B")
-	where the URL is the URL of the reference data spreadsheet (see step 3 of Steps for configuring vmix-scraper)
+	where the URL is the URL of the reference data spreadsheet

 ### Configuring Windows shortcut
 1) Configure a windows shortcut...
+Normally, I create a windows shortcut of the scraper.bat file and put it on my desktop.
+Then any time someone wants to sync with vMix they just double click that shortcut.

-# mVixScraper
+# Running VixScraper

 First, start vMix

 vmix-scraper gathers the 'input shortTitle' and 'input number' entries from the vMix configuration running on the host machine and writes them to a local file.
 This provides validation data for entries from other spreadsheets and dropdown lists of the available VMIX inputs.
 It also provides VLOOKUP data ensuring that input numbers always matches the selected shortName.
 This is especially important if you move vMix inputs around, which will renumber them.

-### Steps for using vmix2file
-1. Make sure vMix is running
-2. Find VMIX-2File on the desktop, and double click to run

-### Alternative Steps for using vmix-scraper
-1. Make sure vMix is running
-2. Open a Windows command line prompt (cmd)
-3. Type “cd <your install directory>” (cd \users\VirtualTeam\vmix-scraper)
-4. Type vmix2file <filename>
-	where filename is the output file where you want to store vMix data in CSV format alternatively
-4. Type npm run 2file <filename>

----
-## Advanced

-### Steps for configuring vmix2File
-1. Start vMix (or alternatively the tester packaged with these utilities)
-4. Open <your install directory>\scrape2File.bat” in a text editor, change the output file name to one of your choosing Close the text editor

-### Configuring data validation in a Service Plan
-see instructions for vmix-scraper

-### Configuring camera shot numbers in a Service Plan
-see instructions for vmix-scraper

-### Configurating the 'Camera Shot Pulldown' to sync with reference data
-see instructions for vmix-scraper

-### Configuring Windows shortcut
-Configure a windows shortcut...

 ----

 # tester - npm test